ClauseJr/Pizza-Sales-Analysis/README.md

 Insight 3: Sales Performance by Category

-  -  Findings : Classic Pizza Catogry is the best performing pizza category in terms of sales and revenue
+  -  Findings : Classic Pizza Category is the best performing pizza category in terms of sales and revenue
   -  Recommendation : Focus on expanding and promoting Classic Pizza Category

 Insight 4: Sales Performance by Size